-Project Budget and FundingThe total project estimate is $42 million and the project is fully funded in three ways: Bridging the Gap, a nine-year levy for transportation maintenance and improvement, and federal funding through the Bridge Replacement Advisory Committee (BRAC), and funds from the recently passed Move Seattle levy.
+Project Budget and FundingThe total project estimate is $42 million and the project is fully funded in three ways: Bridging the Gap, a nine-year levy for transportation maintenance and improvement, and federal funding through the Bridge Replacement Advisory Committee (BRAC), and funds from the Move Seattle levy.

 Please contact MariLyn Yim, Project Manager, at 206-684-3190 or FairviewBridge@seattle.gov with any questions or concerns.